Belgian Congo: Congo Free State

 Until the later part of the 19th century, few Europeans had ventured into the Congo Basin.
-The rainforest, swamps and accompanying malaria and other tropical diseases, such as sleeping sickness, made it a difficult environment for European exploration and exploitation.
-In 1876, King Leopold II of Belgium organized the International African Association with the cooperation of the leading African explorers and the support of several European governments for the promotion of the exploration and colonization of Africa.
+The rainforest, swamps and accompanying malaria, and other tropical diseases, such as sleeping sickness, made it a difficult environment for European exploration.
+In 1876, King Leopold II of Belgium organised the International African Association with the cooperation of the leading African explorers and the support of several European governments for the promotion of the exploration and colonisation of Africa.
 After Henry Morton Stanley had explored the region in a journey that ended in 1878, Leopold courted the explorer and hired him to help his interests in the region.

 Leopold II had been keen to acquire a colony for Belgium even before he ascended to the throne in 1865.
 The Belgian civil government showed little interest in its monarch's dreams of empire-building.
 Ambitious and stubborn, Leopold decided to pursue the matter on his own account.

 European rivalry in Central Africa led to diplomatic tensions, in particular with regard to the Congo Basin, which no European power had claimed.
 In November 1884, Otto von Bismarck convened a 14-nation conference (the Berlin Conference) to find a peaceful resolution to the Congo situation.
 Though the Berlin Conference did not formally approve the territorial claims of the European powers in Central Africa, it did agree on a set of rules to ensure a conflict-free partitioning of the region.
 The rules recognised (inter alia) the Congo Basin as a free-trade zone.
-But Leopold II emerged triumphant from the Berlin Conference and his single shareholder "philanthropic" organization received a large share of territory (2344000 km2) to be organized as the Congo Free State.
+But Leopold II emerged triumphant from the Berlin Conference and his single shareholder "philanthropic" organisation received a large share of territory (2344000 km2) to be organised as the Congo Free State.